kosli-dev/cli/docs.kosli.com/content/faq/_index.md

 ### Do I have to provide all the flags all the time?

-A number of flags won't change their values often (or at all) between commands, like `--owner` or `--api-token`.
+A number of flags won't change their values often (or at all) between commands, like `--org` or `--api-token`.
 Some will differ between e.g. workflows, like `--flow`.
 You can define them as environment variable to avoid unnecessary redundancy.
 Check [Environment variables](/kosli_overview/kosli_tools/#environment-variables) section to learn more.

 ### What is dry run and how to use it?